ReeceGoding/Frustration-One-Year-With-R/README.md

 [You’ve heard the good](#34-vectorization), now for the bad.
-R’s vectorization is probably the best thing about the language and it will work miracles when you’re wanting to do mathematics.
+R’s vectorization is probably the best thing about the language and it will work miracles when you’re doing mathematics.
 However, it will trip you up in other areas.
 A lot of these points are minor, but when they cause you problems their source can be tough to track down.
 This is because R is working as intended and therefore not giving you any warnings or errors (spotting a pattern?).
 Furthermore, if you have correctly identified that you have a vectorization problem, then pretty much any function in R could be to blame, because most of R’s functions are vectorized.

 -   The commonality of vectors leads to some new syntax that must be memorised.
 For example, `if(x|y)` and `if(x||y)` are very different